-Lots of people seem to think about moving to Cyprus at some point in their lives.
-It appears to be a dream destination, at the cross-roads of Europe and Asia, with easy travel to many countries, and European facilities with a Mediterranean, relaxed lifestyle.
-However it’s not necessarily as easy a move as you might expect.
+Lots of people think about moving to Cyprus at some point in their lives.
+It appears to be a dream destination, at the cross-roads of Europe and Asia.
+It has easy travel to many countries, and European facilities.
+Yet there is a Mediterranean, relaxed lifestyle.
+However it is not necessarily as easy a move as you might expect.

-Unless you are a Cypriot or other EU citizen, you need a visa to stay in Cyprus for more than three months, and a work permit if you want to do paid work in Cyprus.
-If you have been offered a job, your future employer should be able to deal with this, or at least give you help, appropriate documents, and perhaps someone to arrange this.
-Finding a job after you arrive may be difficult unless you are highly qualified, and fluent in Greek as well as English.
+Unless you are a Cypriot or other EU citizen, you need a visa to stay in Cyprus for more than three months.
+You also need a work permit if you want to do paid work in Cyprus.
+If you have been offered a job, your future employer should be able to deal with this, or at least give you help, appropriate documents.
+They may find someone to arrange this.
+Finding a job after you arrive may be difficult unless you are highly qualified.
+It helps if you are fluent in Greek as well as English.

-When anyone who is not a Cypriot plans to stay for more than a holiday, it’s important to register as an alien; this is true even for other EU citizens.
-Your Alien Registration Card (ARC) is used as a means of identity, allowing you – for instance – to own a car, or join a library.
+When anyone who is not a Cypriot plans to stay for more than a holiday, it’s important to register as an alien.
+This is true even for other EU citizens.
+Your Alien Registration Card (ARC) or Yellow Slip is used as a means of identity.
+It allows you – for instance – to own a car, or join a library.
 You can read more about applying for a yellow slip on this page about Immigration in Cyprus.

 The alternative to a work permit for non-EU citizens is to have sufficient income from elsewhere.
 This applies, for instance, if you are retired, or work as a writer or artist, or own a good business.
 It may also apply if you have property that you rent out, and can prove that you have a regular income from outside Cyprus.
 In these cases, you may be able to get a visa, although not a work permit.
 You will probably have to re-apply annually.
 Each time you must ensure that you have a significant amount of money in a local (euro) bank account, and evidence of regular income from abroad.